QualitativeDataRepository/iqmrnavigator/participants/research-design-instructions.md

 17. Provide a descriptive overview of your expected findings.
 Then, describe the contributions that such findings could potentially make to your investigation, and in particular to answering your research question.
 Finally, comment on how your project contributes to the broader research agenda of which it forms part, and to theoretical understandings of the phenomenon/a under study.

 18. In a brief appendix, please offer a brief data management plan (DMP).
-Some helpful guidelines for creating a DMP can be found here ([https://qdr.syr.edu/guidance/managing/planning-data-management](https://qdr.syr.edu/guidance/managing/planning-data-management)), and some examples can be viewed here ([https://dmptool.org/public\_plans](https://dmptool.org/public_plans)).
+The Qualitative Data Repository has some [helpful guidance on  creating a DMP](https://qdr.syr.edu/guidance/managing/planning-data-management), and some [public examples are available](https://dmptool.org/public_plans) via the DMP Tool.
 Your DMP should include the following points:
     -   What personnel will work on the project (e.g., will you have collaborators or hire RAs)?
     -   In what media/format(s) will you collect data sources/data?
     -   How will you organize data sources/data?
     -   How will you process and transform data sources (e.g., transcribe or translate)?
     -   What documentation will you generate (at the data file-level, and at the project level)?
     -   What ethical issues may attend your data (e.g., related to sensitivity / confidentiality)?
     -   What legal issues may attend your data (e.g., related to intellectual property / copyright)?
     -   How will data be securely stored during project execution?
 What is your back-up plan?
     -   How will you securely store and preserve data sources after project completion?
     -   How and when and where and which data will be shared (made available to others)?

 SUBMITTING YOUR RESEARCH DESIGN BY June 1, 2025
 -----------------------------------------------

-> Please submit your research design, as well as a 100-word abstract and keywords, via this submission form.
+> Please submit your research design, as well as a 100-word abstract and keywords, via this submission form (link to come).

 -   Research designs may be submitted in .doc or .pdf format

 -   The file name should consist of nothing more than your last name (e.g. Smith.pdf); please do not name your file \"research\_design.pdf\".

--   Please submit your research design by no later than **June 1, 2024**.
+-   Please submit your research design by no later than **June 1, 2025**.

-> If you have any questions, concerns, or issues with submitting your research design, please email Sebastian Karcher (skarcher\@maxwell.syr.edu).
+> If you have any questions, concerns, or issues with submitting your research design, please email Sebastian Karcher (skarcher@syr.edu).